 - There are 9 Essential amino acids – You must consume these from food sources.
 Our bodies do not create them on our own.
 Plant-based protein powders offer a wide variety of essential amino acids.

-- Plant-Based Protein Powders are a great alternative to whey, eggs, and collagen for vegans.
+- Plant-Based Protein Powder is a great alternative to whey, eggs, and collagen for vegans.

 Individuals that are lactose intolerant, allergic, or sensitive to dairy, eggs, or beef can consume plant protein.

-- Plant-based diets help to combat the acidity in our body.
+- Plant-based diets help to combat the acidity in our bodies.
 Our body should be in a more alkaline state.